 Out Loud!
-The Metro Library Network Author Series is thrilled to present three outstanding authors in 2015.
-The collaborative program of the Cedar Rapids, Hiawatha, and Marion Public Libraries will present Maureen Corrigan, Rainbow Rowell, and Piper Kerman in free events at the Hotel at Kirkwood Center.
+The Metro Library Network Author Series brings another solid set of authors to the metro area this summer.
+The collaborative program of the Cedar Rapids, Hiawatha, and Marion Public Libraries will present Lisa Gardner, Jacqueline Woodson, and Matthew Dicks on three Friday nights in June at the Hotel at Kirkwood Center.

 While no tickets are required, series organizers are requesting pre-registration.
 To register, visit www.metrolibrarynetwork.org/outloud and select the author event you wish to attend.
 Alternately, patrons may contact any of the Metro Libraries or send an email to email@example.com.